DEV Community

 Ahnii!

-Remember the old days of PHP when we had to manually require every single file? πŸ˜… Last week, I was helping a team modernize their legacy application that had 50+ require statements at the top of each file.
-Let me show you how PSR-4 autoloading makes this a problem of the past!
+Remember the old days of PHP when you had to manually require every single file?
+Imagine modernizing a legacy application with 50+ require statements at the top of each file.
+PSR-4 autoloading makes this a problem of the past.

 Think of PSR-4 as your code's GPS system - it helps PHP find the right files automatically.
 Just like how a GPS uses addresses to find locations, PSR-4 uses namespaces to locate classes.